nelsonaloysio/networkx-temporal/docs/source/examples/convert.rst

 :const:`TG` → :const:`STG`
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

-Transforming a temporal graph into a snapshot-based temporal graph with :func:`~networkx_temporal.TemporalGraph.to_snapshots`:
+Transforming a temporal graph into a snapshot-based temporal graph with :func:`~networkx_temporal.graph.TemporalGraph.to_snapshots`:

 .. code-block:: python